Board of Directors Bios - Families USA Skip to Main Content

 Sister Simone has a JD from the University of California at Davis, where she was an editor of the law review.
 She earned her BA from Mount St. Mary’s College in Los Angeles, where she graduated with honors.

 Sister Simone joined the Board of Directors in February 2013.
-Sister Simone is the Chair of the Board and is a member of the Executive Committee and the Strategic Planning Committee.
+She previously served as the Chair of the Board and is currently a member of the Strategic Planning Committee.

 Toby Douglas